Anne Twysden: Early life

 Twysden was born in London in 1574 at Heneage House.
-Her parents were Sir Moyle Finch, 1st Baronet and his wife Elizabeth Heneage who, suo jure, became the 1st Countess of Winchilsea.
+Her parents were Sir Moyle Finch, 1st Baronet, and his wife Elizabeth Heneage who, suo jure, became the 1st Countess of Winchilsea.
 Among her siblings were Sir Theophilius Finch, 2nd Baronet, Thomas Finch, 2nd Earl of Winchilsea, Sir Heneage Finch (Speaker of the House of Commons), Francis Finch (MP for Eye), and Lady Catherine Finch (who married Sir John Wentworth, 1st Baronet, of Gosfield).

 Anne learned four languages as a child at the court of Queen Elizabeth whilst in the care of her grandmother Elizabeth (born Heneage).

 Career

-She had her own ladies-in-waiting which included the diarist Isabella Saunders and Jane Thomlinson and she married these off to her son Roger in 1635 and to another son Thomas in 1639.
+She had her own ladies-in-waiting which included the diarist Isabella Saunders and Jane Thomlinson; she married these off respectively to her son Roger in 1635 and to another son Thomas in 1639.
 She had two houses at East Peckham and Redcross Street in London.
 Details of her life are recorded in the extant diary of her daughter-in-law Isabella.

 Her children had to persuade her to pay Charles I's Ship money which she objected to.
 She wrote a book of devotions that was edited and published by her son Roger.
 Her son's notes show that this was published after her death in 1638.
 The Twysden papers and two of her letters are held by the British Library.
 Twysden's original copy of her devotions was known to have existed until 1849 but it is now lost.